 Lastly, filing an insurance claim can feel like an act of betrayal if you were bitten by a friend or family member’s dog.
 There might be pressure to settle out of court, without insurance, and to keep the incident off record with the animal control authorities.
 Here’s the deal–it’s irresponsible to settle without having gone through the proper channels.
 First of all, it is likely you will receive a fraction of the settlement award if a claim hasn’t been filed.
 Additionally, this is a matter of safety.
 Animal control authorities will know the best course of action to take for the dog and whether or not it’s a threat to the general public; it’s important to have a record of a bite in case it happens again.
 Choosing to seek legal representation, as opposed to settling out of pocket and without a formal insurance claim, will allow you to move forward with your friendship, rather than muddying it with business.
 Leave the financial aspect of this incident to the professionals.

-If you’ve suffered a dog bite, make sure to call Weston Law Office today.
-Dog bites are scary, but the claims process doesn’t have to be.
-An experienced dog bite lawyer will fight to get you fairly compensated for your medical bills, lost wages, permanent scarring or disability, and experienced trauma.
+If you’ve suffered a dog bite, make sure to contact Weston Law Office today to discuss the legal options that may be available to you.
+Dog attacks are scary, but the claims process doesn’t have to be.
+Our experienced dog bite attorneys will fight to get you fairly compensated for your medical bills, lost wages, permanent scarring or disability, and experienced trauma.
 Conversely, if your dog bit someone, a lawyer will help determine your best method of defense.
 A free consultation and payment only on contingency mean zero financial risk to you.